barature1992985/123/README.md

-The Willys-Knight, introduced in 1914 but produced throughout the 1920s, featured an innovative sleeve-valve engine design, offering smooth and quiet operation compared to conventional engines.
+The Rolls-Royce Phantom I, introduced in 1925, was the first Rolls-Royce model to feature a new inline-six engine, offering improved performance and refinement over earlier models.